dai-shi/waku/README.md

 });
 ```

-For static prerendering of nested segment routes, the `staticPaths` array is instead comprised of ordered arrays.
+For static prerendering of nested segment routes, the `staticPaths` array is instead composed of ordered arrays.

 ```tsx
 // ./src/entries.tsx